Navigation – Plan du site

 Proposing a Special Issue

 In order to evaluate the interest of publishing a special issue, the editorial board requires a short presentation of the theme proposed (1 or 2 pages maximum) which clearly states the main lines of analysis.
-The coordinators must in addition provide a list of the authors’ names and institutions, as well as the title and resume of the articles proposed.
-The special issue’ overview will be shared with the individual articles’ peer reviewers.
+The coordinators must in addition provide a list of the authors’ names and institutions, as well as the title and a summary of the proposed articles.
+The special issue’s overview will be shared with the peer reviewers of each article.
 The authors’ names should therefore not be mentioned in the overview, in order to preserve the anonymity of the evaluation.

 Submissions which do not respect these norms will not be accepted by the journal.